 Dogs dig for a lot of reasons and most of the time they can be taught to stop by giving them other outlets for their energy.
 Some dogs dig because they have a high prey drive, such as Border Collies, and they have a higher tendency to dig holes around the yard.

-Digging holes can damage roots, topsoil, and even underlying soil that can create compacted dirt and dry out the ground that will prevent proper growth long term.
-Some dogs even try to dig under fences to escape for various reasons.
+Some dogs dig holes that can damage roots, topsoil, and even underlying soil that can create compacted dirt and dry out the ground that will prevent proper growth long term.
+Other dogs dig under fences to try to escape for various reasons.
 Getting ahead of the problem before it gets too bad is the best way to prevent long-term damage.

 If the damage is too much to fix, you may want to consider pulling up and reseeding the grass.
 When filling holes, use high-grade topsoil and gently pack it in.
 Try not to compact the soil too much, as you can create a dense area that roots can not break through, preventing growth!

 A little elbow grease can knock out those trouble spots and get your grass looking tip-top shape in no time!